Zahaib/DailyMotionUpload/README.md

 DailyMotionUpload
 =================

-Bash script to upload videos to DailyMotion from command line, very simple to configure.
+Bash script to upload videos to DailyMotion from command line, very simple to use.

 ###Usage
 ```bash